Mahatma Gandhi: 12 Most Important Achievements

 Angered by those arrests, numerous violent protests erupted across the country.
 Many lives were lost as well.
 Gandhi did come out to reject those protests, stating that they went against everything that he stood for.
 A few months before the end of WWII, Britain eventually released Gandhi.
 It had become clear as the day that British India couldn’t remain a colony of Britain.
 All political prisoners were released.

 Fought to gain Independence for India

-Owing to Ali Jinnah’s rejection to co-operate, several Muslims and Hindus died in the months prior to partition and independence.
+Owing to a disagreement with the leader of the All-India Muslim League Muhammad Ali Jinnah, several Muslims and Hindus died in the months prior to partition and independence.
 There were many protests across India.
 In Muslim dominated areas, Hindus were attacked, beaten and killed by Muslims.
-Likewise in Hindu-dominated areas, Muslims were killed.
+Likewise in Hindu-dominated areas, Muslims were assaulted and killed.
 Gandhi worked very hard to bring the tensions down.
-It has been estimated that about 10 million people died during those religious riots.
-Had he not intervened the deaths could have been way more than that figure.
-He was against partitioning British India because he reasoned that the partition on basis of religion could plunge the country into a civil war.

-Independence eventually came on August 15, 1947; however, Gandhi did not like the terms that it came with.
-The British Indian Empire was partitioned into two – Hindu-dominated India and Muslim-dominated Pakistan.
-The partition caused a lot of displacement and religious violence, especially in Punjab and Bengal.
+Although Gandhi described the momentous occasion as “noblest act of the British nation”, he was dismayed by some of the terms that came with the independence bill.
+British India was hastily partitioned into two – Hindu-dominated India and Muslim-dominated Pakistan.
+The partition, which was done on the basis of religion, caused a lot of displacement and religious violence, especially in Punjab and Bengal.

 - W.E.B.
 Du Bois: Biography and Achievements

 Mahatma Gandhi’s legacy